 Hiro releases page.
 When you have downloaded the latest release,

-unzip the binary and then copy it to a location that is already in your path, such as
+unzip the binary and copy it to a location already in your path, such as

-# note: you can change the v0.27.0 with version that are available in the releases page.
+# note: you can change the v0.27.0 version that is available on the releases page.

 wget -nv https://github.com/hirosystems/clarinet/releases/download/v0.27.0/clarinet-linux-x64-glibc.tar.gz -O clarinet-linux-x64.tar.gz